We’re a global leader in premium drinks, the most exciting consumer products space.

-We’re proud to have launched a Peatland restoration programme, investing up to £5 million over five years to protect and restore Scotland’s vital peatlands.
+We’re proud to have launched a peatland restoration programme in 2025, investing up to £5 million over five years to protect and restore Scotland’s vital peatlands.

 Together with Caledonian Climate and Wetlands International, this programme will help to restore up to 3,000 hectares of degraded peatland by 2030.
-We will identify and co-fund projects that help to restore depleted peatlands, increase carbon storage, enhance biodiversity and improve water management in some of the country’s most iconic and fragile landscapes.
+We will identify, co-fund projects and take collective action with our partners to help restore depleted peatlands, increase carbon storage, enhance biodiversity and improve water management in some of the country’s most iconic and fragile landscapes.

 Funding